 Put-in-Bay News July 2020

-Richard was bringing generators to homes of people who still didn’t have power.
+Richard was bringing generators to the homes of people who still didn’t have power.
 We had our first responders watching downed lines last night and community members out with their chainsaws clearing roads for crews as well.
-I think to myself, that’s what defines us as a community when things get tough, we work together and get through it.
-Just like last night’s storm, this all will pass, and we will be stronger and better in the end!
+I think to myself, that’s what defines us as a community; when things get tough, we work together and get through it.
+Like last night’s storm, this all will pass, and we will be stronger and better in the end!

 I love this community as we all do, and it’s nice to see us all work together!
 Be safe, everyone, and let’s get through this weekend!

 Are you looking for a fun nature adventure for your island visit?
 Look no further!
 The Lake Erie Islands Nature & Wildlife Center is now selling Island Explorer Packs!
 The center is selling a bird-themed Island Explorer Pack, with more themes to come!
 These packs take you all across the Island to different stops with challenges/activities at each place.